If you have a tile floor, you need one. Guaranteed.

 So, you need a tile floor transition.
-But what kinds of tile floor transitions function the best under foot traffic, while not appearing to be an aesthetic imposition?
+But what kinds function the best under foot traffic, while not appearing to be an aesthetic imposition?

 Surface Tile TransitionsYou're probably familiar with surface tile transitions.
 Typically made of light-weight aluminum, these tile transition strips are silver- or brass-colored and can easily be cut to width with a hacksaw.